freerbeing/alpujarrabrothers/content/en/homepage/events.md

 ### Open Circle 2025

 Date: Thursday October 2nd\
-Venue: House of Light, Bayacas, Orgiva
+Venue: Almendras Blancas, Las Barreras, Orgiva

 A chance for men who are interested in joining us regularly to experience a weekly circle